 Sleep apnea can take a major toll on your overall health as well as your quality of life.
 At Henry Ford, we understand the importance of helping you find the best way to effectively treat sleep apnea.
-And because our Sleep Disorders Center requires no referrals, you can access expert care quickly and easily.
+And because our Sleep Disorders and Research Center requires no referrals, you can access expert care quickly and easily.

-The experts at our Sleep Disorders Center offer a wide variety of options for treating sleep apnea.
+The experts at our Sleep Disorders and Research Center offer a wide variety of options for treating sleep apnea.
 Our multidisciplinary team includes sleep medicine doctors, psychiatrists, pulmonologists, neurologists, oral maxillofacial surgeons (OMFS), and ear, nose and throat (ENT) surgeons.
 Together, they create custom sleep solutions for each patient.

 In addition to non-invasive therapies, such as CPAP (continuous positive airway pressure), we perform several types of surgery to treat sleep apnea.

 CPAP is often the first line of treatment for moderate-to-severe sleep apnea.
 For patients who are unable (or prefer not) to use CPAP, surgery may also be an effective option.

 If other sleep apnea treatments haven’t provided relief, your doctor may recommend surgery.

 - Tonsillectomy: Enlarged tonsils can narrow your airway while you sleep.
 Surgery to remove the tonsils can help relieve sleep apnea in adults and children.
 Tonsillectomy and adenoidectomy is often the best treatment for children with sleep apnea.

 - Nasal surgery: Septoplasty is a surgical procedure that straightens the septum (cartilage that sits between the two nasal cavities).
 When the nasal septum is straight, air flows more easily through your nasal passages and can prevent mouth breathing at night.